 The Master of Science in Design + Innovation program is an interdisciplinary degree combining engineering, business, human ecology, user experience, and art.
 It is a collaboration between the College of Engineering, School of Human Ecology, School of Business, the Art Department within the School of Education, and the Information School in the College of Letters & Science.
-The degree will prepare students to solve complex problems by providing them with a robust set of design thinking strategies and tools from multiple perspectives.
+The degree will prepare students to solve complex problems by providing them with a robust set of design and innovation strategies from multiple perspectives.
 Graduates will be equipped to work across disciplines and innovate in their respective field.
 Coursework will include hands-on learning opportunities and is intended to be completed in 12 months.

 The Master of Science in Design + Innovation program is not a STEM-OPT program, CIP code: 30.9999 Multi-/Interdisciplinary Studies, Other.